What's going on with Ghislaine Maxwell's sex abuse trial?

 Associated Press

-NEW YORK (AP) — The prosecution has made its case against Ghislaine Maxwell.
-Starting Thursday, her defense team takes its turn.
+NEW YORK (AP) — The case for and against Ghislaine Maxwell has been made, and as soon as Monday, her fate will rest squarely in the jury’s hands.

-Maxwell, a socialite, has denied allegations from multiple women that she helped the millionaire Jeffrey Epstein sexually abuse underage girls.
-Her lawyers say she’s being wrongly targeted by prosecutors on a vendetta to hold someone accountable after Epstein killed himself while awaiting trial on related sex-abuse charges.
+Maxwell, a socialite, has denied allegations from four women who say they were teens when she helped the wealthy financier Jeffrey Epstein sexually abuse them.
+Her lawyers say she has been wrongly targeted by prosecutors intent on holding someone — anyone — accountable after Epstein killed himself while awaiting trial on related sex-abuse charges.

-With just days left in Maxwell’s trial, it’s time to take stock of developments.
+The evidence phase of the trial concluded within three weeks.
+With just days left before a verdict is expected, it’s time to take stock of developments.

 WHO ARE GHISLAINE MAXWELL’S ACCUSERS?